 Dr Robert Eres, Postdoctoral Research Fellow

 Dr Robert Eres is a Postdoctoral Research Fellow at the SHAW lab.
 During his doctoral training at The University of Queensland and Monash University, Dr Eres used neuroimaging techniques to understand how group membership influences the neurobiological mechanisms underlying empathy and moral judgement and decision-making.
 Primarily Dr Eres has expertise in functional and structural MRI (f/MRI) and electroencephalography (EEG) brain imaging techniques.

 Dr Eres is working on projects aimed at reducing loneliness in young people with first episode psychosis.
 His current research interests involve understanding the role of emotion regulation in chronic mental ill health populations, as well as the influence of loneliness on physical and mental health indicators.

-Dr Harrington is a Clinical Psychology Registrar.
+Dr Karra Harrington is a Postdoctoral Research Fellow at the SHAW lab and a clinical psychology registrar.
 During her doctoral research at the Florey Institute of Neuroscience and Mental Health, Dr Harrington developed experience in quantitative research in clinical psychology and neuropsychology.
 Her doctoral research explored the nature of age-related cognitive decline in older adults and used neuroimaging techniques to differentiate normal age-related changes in cognitive performance from those associated with the early stage neurodegenerative disease.

 Dr Harrington is working on a randomised control trial of the Uprise online program for university students.
 Her research interests include mental health, wellbeing, and loneliness in older adults, as well as psychological and social interventions to support wellbeing in university students.